ptiede/VIDA.jl/docs/src/getting_started.md

 ### Divergences
 In order to extract features we first need a cost function that penalized our parameterized distributions ``f_\theta(x,y)``.
 Since we are considering the image as a probability distribution, one cost function would be the distance or **divergence** between two distributions.
 A probability divergence is just a functional that takes in two probability distributions p,q and is minimized iff ``p\equiv q``.

-Currently we have two divergences implemented in `LaVIDA`
+Currently we have two divergences implemented in `VIDA`
  - Bhattacharyya divergence (Bh)

 ```math